melissab1238/Go-NYT/README.md

 Exploratory for now
 Trying to brush up on my Go skills

+Next steps

+- pagination on booklists, by 10 to start
+- prompting with promptui or other
+- clustering
+- remove the build files (BestSellers and playground)

 Future...

-- a CLI
-- connect with a db?
+- connect to a DB
 - something AI
 - data analytics
 - tests ;p